logos-co/roadmap/content/vac/tke/g/codex/cdx-fees.md

 ### Justification
 Understand the security of the system.
 As part of the Codex Technical Milestone #5 ("Tokenomics").

-### Resources Required
-1 CC working at 50% rate; no external service or special infrastructure required.

 ### Deliverables
 - Three chapters of the Codex Litepaper (Use Cases, Contract Lifecycle, and CDX Tokenomics)
 - One section of the Codex Whitepaper (CDX Tokenomics)